Carnot group

-In mathematics, a Carnot group is a simply connected nilpotent Lie group, together with a derivation of its Lie algebra such that the subspace with eigenvalue 1 generates the Lie algebra.
+In mathematics, a Carnot group (/kɑːrˈnoʊ/ kar-NOH, /fr/) is a simply connected nilpotent Lie group, together with a derivation of its Lie algebra such that the subspace with eigenvalue 1 generates the Lie algebra.
 The subbundle of the tangent bundle associated to this eigenspace is called horizontal.
 On a Carnot group, any norm on the horizontal subbundle gives rise to a Carnot–Carathéodory metric.
 Carnot–Carathéodory metrics have metric dilations; they are asymptotic cones (see Ultralimit) of finitely-generated nilpotent groups, and of nilpotent Lie groups, as well as tangent cones of sub-Riemannian manifolds.